 For example, if you’re managing creative assets for a campaign, you might have two teams uploading their assets onto two different platforms—maybe your in-house creative team is using an Airtable base, while your outside agency uses a Box folder.

 With multi-source sync, information from both sources can come into a single base, giving you top-level control, tracking, and management for information from both groups.

 If you’re syncing from a source that isn’t set up identically to your target base, be that another base or another tool, you can use a technique called “field mapping” to make sure each field of incoming data ends up in the right place.

 Sync settings go beyond choosing your source and destination.
-You can also control how a synced table behaves—when and how it syncs.
+You can also control how a synced table behaves—specifically, when and how it syncs.